ar-51/ar-51.github.io/docs/Room and Camera Setup.md

 AR51's Mocap Unleashed system is a multi-camera optical system.
 As an optical system, the system achieves the best result when the room is well lit and when the person is not occluded.
-To extract the correct pose, two cameras which can see the subject are sufficient.
+To extract the correct pose, two cameras are sufficient.
 However, as more cameras observe a body part, the accuracy increases.
-This becomes even more critical in challenging scenarios when occlusions occur (occlusions by another person, self-made occlusions, or by objects).
+This becomes even more critical in challenging scenarios when occlusions occur often (occlusions by another person, self-made occlusions, or by objects).

 ## Best practice
 ### The room should be well-lit with diffused light
-The system works best when the room is well-lit.
+The system works best when the room is:
-It is also preferable to use diffused lighting and not spotlighting.
+* Well-lit.
+* Use diffused lighting.
+* Avoid using spotlighting.

 Spotlighting creates hard shadows and can cause dead areas in the image due to over-exposure regions.

 A dark room can cause degradation in quality.